 Additionally, ensure adequate support for the ductwork by using hangers or straps to prevent sagging or damage over time.
 By avoiding these common mistakes, you can ensure that your ductwork installation is successful and contributes to a comfortable and efficient indoor environment.

-How Does The International Residential Code (IRC) Affect Ductwork Installation?
+How Does The International Residential Code (Irc) Affect Ductwork Installation?

 The International Residential Code (IRC) sets guidelines and regulations for the construction of residential buildings, including installing ductwork.
 When installing ductwork between floors, you must follow the requirements specified by the IRC.